Anubis523/CSX-Journey-to-JavaScript-Course/README.md

 # CSX-Journey-to-JavaScript-Course
-This repository is a log of the exercises I complete as part of the free Javascript prep work for the Code Smith Cohort. https://www.codesmith.io/learn-start
+This repository is a log of the exercises I completed as part of the free Javascript prep work for the Code Smith Cohort. https://www.codesmith.io/learn-start